Find a Memorial Day event near you

-As the sunsets on this MEMORIAL DAY, the third Monday in May 2020, I have a headline from 50 years ago this week… “The National League of POW/MIA Families was incorporated by a group of wives of American servicemen who were listed as prisoners of war or missing in action in the Vietnam War.
-The emblem of the organization, the POW/MIA flag, would continue to be flown at public locations nearly 50 years after the United States had withdrawn from the war…”(Wikipedia)… Today, that flag flys more broadly and determinedly than ever and the number of warriors unaccounted for from the Vietnam War has been reduced to 1,587, thanks to the Defense POW/MIA accounting Agency…
+For this 2024 MEMORIAL DAY, I have a headline from many years… “The National League of POW/MIA Families was incorporated by a group of wives of American servicemen who were listed as prisoners of war or missing in action in the Vietnam War.
+The emblem of the organization, the POW/MIA flag, would continue to be flown at public locations nearly 50 years after the United States had withdrawn from the war…”(Wikipedia)… Today, that flag files more broadly and determinedly than ever and the number of warriors unaccounted for from the Vietnam War has been reduced to 1,587, thanks to the Defense POW/MIA accounting Agency…

 REMEMBERING THOSE WHO PAID THE LAST FULL MEASURE…